Time is Running Out for Nashville Small Businesses and Their Owners to Reorganize and Shed Debt

 (4) Preference Protections.
 Certain preference protections are put in place for commercial landlords and suppliers of goods and services where the parties changed terms because of COVID related issues.

 According to the American Bankruptcy Institute, 18% of all Chapter 11 filings in 2020 were SBRA cases.
 The new benefits taken together with the increased efficiencies make the SBRA an excellent tool for deleveraging a business.
 The enactment of the SBRA was a thoughtful start to making relief more available for overleveraged businesses, but that was before the pandemic shook up certain segments of the economy in unprecedented ways.
-Unless the 117th Congress acts quickly to extend (and possibly raise) the debt limits, many businesses will miss out on the SBRA reorganization provisions unless they file before the March 27, 2021 sunset deadline.
+Unless the 117th Congress acts quickly to extend (and possibly raise) the debt limits, many Nashville businesses will miss out on the opportunity to reorganize business debts under the SBRA unless they file before the March 27, 2021 sunset deadline.

 The SBRA originally contained a debt limit of $2,725,625 but was raised by the CARES ACT to $7,500,000.
 Without Congressional action, the limit will sunset back to $2,725,625 on March 27, 2021.